cooperrc/advanced-dynamics/_build/html/_sources/syllabus.md

 ### Course Discussion

-**Campuswire:** This session we will be using GitHub Discussions.
+**GitHub Discussions:** This session we will be using GitHub Discussions.
 The system is catered to getting you help fast and efficiently from classmates and myself.
 Rather than emailing questions, I prefer you to post your questions on GitHub.
 This way everyone benefits from